Tom Wills

-Returning to Victoria in 1856, Wills achieved Australia-wide stardom as a cricketer, captaining the Victorian team to repeated victories in intercolonial matches.
+Returning to Victoria in 1856, Wills achieved Australia-wide stardom captaining the Victoria cricket team to repeated victories in intercolonial matches.
 He played for the Melbourne Cricket Club but often clashed with its administrators, his larrikin streak and defections to rival clubs straining their relationship.
 In 1858, seeking a winter pastime for cricketers, he called for the formation of a "foot-ball club" with a "code of laws".
 He captained a Melbourne side that winter, and in 1859 co-wrote its laws—the basis of Australian rules.
-He and his cousin H. C. A. Harrison further developed the game as players, umpires and administrators.
+Over their careers, he and his cousin H. C. A. Harrison further developed the game as players, umpires and administrators.
+In 1861, at the height of his fame, Wills went to outback Queensland to help run a new family station.
+Soon after his arrival, his father and 18 station personnel were killed in Australia's largest massacre of colonists by Aboriginal people.
+Wills survived and returned to Victoria in 1864, and in 1866–67, he led an Aboriginal cricket team on an Australian tour as its captain-coach.

-In 1861, at the height of his fame, Wills retired from sport to help his father run a station in outback Queensland.
-Soon after arriving, his father and 18 station personnel died in Australia's largest massacre of colonists by Aboriginal people.
-Wills survived and returned to Victoria in 1864, and in 1866–67, led an Aboriginal cricket team on an Australian tour as its captain-coach.
-In a career marked by controversy, Wills straddled cricket's amateur-professional divide, and was reputed to bend sporting rules to the point of cheating.
-In 1872, he became the first bowler to be called for throwing in a top-class Australian match.
-Dropped from the Victorian team, he failed in an 1876 comeback attempt, by which time he was considered a relic of a bygone era.
-His final years were characterised by social alienation, flights from creditors, and heavy drinking, likely as a means of numbing post-traumatic stress disorder (PTSD) symptoms that plagued him after the massacre.
-In 1880, suffering from delirium tremens, Wills committed suicide by stabbing himself in the heart.
+In a career marked by controversy, Wills subverted cricket's amateur-professional divide, and was accused of popularising intimidatory tactics, such as the head-high bouncer.
+He also earned a reputation for bending sporting rules to the point of cheating, in particular throwing.
+This he boasted about, and in 1872 he became the first cricketer to be called in a top-class Australian match.
+Dropped from the Victorian team, Wills failed in an 1876 comeback attempt, by which time he was considered a relic of a bygone era.
+During this period, he supported Australia's first organised women's cricket team—the only prominent male cricketer to do so.
+His final years were characterised by social alienation, flights from creditors, and heavy drinking, likely as a means of numbing post-traumatic stress disorder symptoms that resulted from the massacre.
+In 1880, suffering from delirium tremens, Wills fatally stabbed himself in the heart.